-where ${\bf E}=-Q\hat{\bf R}/{R^2}$ is the electric field due to the charge $Q$ at the location of the small current loop.
-Thus Eq.~({\ref{eq:84a.3}), expressing EM momentum due to the vector potential of the current loop at the location of $Q$, represents implicitly a mutual interaction of the charge $Q$ and the current loop since from Eq.~({\ref{eq:100.4}), the EM momentum vector could as well be considered due to the cross product of electric field ${\bf E}$ of $Q$ and magnetic moment ${\bf m}$ of the current loop.
-Of course this does not in any way resolve the issue of momentum in this apparently static system.
+where ${\mathbf E}=-Q\hat{\mathbf R}/{R^2}$ is the electric field of the charge $Q$ at the location of the small current loop.
+Thus Eq.~({\ref{eq:84a.3}), expressing EM momentum due to the vector potential of the current loop at the location of $Q$, represents implicitly a mutual interaction of the charge $Q$ and the current loop since from Eq.~({\ref{eq:100.4}), the EM momentum vector could as well be considered due to the cross product of electric field ${\mathbf E}$ of $Q$ and magnetic moment ${\mathbf m}$ of the current loop.
+Of course this does not in any way further clarify the question of momentum in this apparently static system.

 Since the current loop may consist of a conducting wire, the electric field of the charge $Q$ will not extend inside the loop wire, as the induced surface charge density there would tend to cancel any external static electric field inside the wire, leaving only the perpendicular components at the surface, to make the loop equipotential.
 In that case the system, in the absence of mutual interaction of charge $Q$ and the current loop, may not possess an EM momentum \cite{Jo94}, contrary to what would have been otherwise expected from Eq.~({\ref{eq:84a.3}).
 However, the EM momentum inferred for the system from the experimentally observed shift in the fringe patterns \cite{Ch60,To86,Os86} indicates that there may be something amiss in the above arguments.